ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-cm.md

             <li>
                 <b>Total Run length / Cycling frequency</b>
                 <br>
-                ACCESS-CM2 suites are often run in multiple steps, each of them constituting a cycle, with the job scheduler resubmitting the suite every chosen <i>Cycling frequency</i>, until the <i>Total Run length</i> is met.
+                {{ model }} suites are often run in multiple steps, each of them constituting a cycle, with the job scheduler resubmitting the suite every chosen <i>Cycling frequency</i>, until the <i>Total Run length</i> is met.
                 <br>
                 To modify these parameters, we can navigate to <i>suite conf &rarr; Run Initialisation and Cycling</i>, edit the respective fields, and click the <i>Save</i> button <img src="../../../assets/run_access_cm/save_button.png" alt="Save button" style="height:1em"/>.
 The values are in the <a href="https://en.wikipedia.org/wiki/ISO_8601#Durations" target="_blank">ISO 8601 Duration</a> format.
                 <br>